Prae-Flott/tutorial/ubuntu24_04_tutorial.md

 Then to keep the setting identical on all our 10 robots, we need to clarify some setup before starting the SD card

+After sticking the SD card to the Pi, and connecting the monitor, the keyboard, and maus, we can start setup.

-- Open **Edit Setting** and set the hostname as `robot0X-pi5` the `X` here is the unique ID for each robot, e.g. robot00-pi5.
+- Set the hostname as `robot0X-pi5` the `X` here is the unique ID for each robot, e.g. robot00-pi5.
 Similarly, the Username should be `robot0X`, and the Password should be `123456`, same for all the Pis.
 - To connect the robot to the local Server, we have provided WiFi for local servers:

   **WIFI name at chair ASM:** `ASM_RoboFlott`, **Password:** `roboflott123`

-- After install the OS, it will be nice if you can update the time manually, with an example
+- After installing the OS, it will be nice if you can update the time manually, with an example
 ```
 sudo date -s '23 October 2024 12:00:00'
 ```
 - To enable `ssh`, we also need to run:
 ```
 sudo apt install openssh-client openssh-server -y